-The financial advisor is a pretty broad umbrella term, especially now when financial advice is steadily moving away from brick-and-mortar office (and sharp suits) to online platforms, AI, and tech-heavy analyses.
+The financial advisor is a pretty broad umbrella term, especially now when financial advice is steadily moving away from brick-and-mortar offices (and sharp suits) to online platforms, AI, and tech-heavy analyses.

 But for the sake of simplicity, let’s assume that a financial advisor is an individual that charges you a fee to create and manage your investment (ETF) portfolio.

 Why to NOT Choose a Financial Advisor to Buy ETFs

 You’ll have to be the one to open a brokerage account in your name and hand over the reins to your advisor.
 They will then try to buy and sell ETFs for reaching your investment goals.

 But they are also expected to charge a fee that will likely be significantly higher than what you might pay with robo-advisors.